typescript-language-server/typescript-language-server/docs/configuration.md

 **path** [string] The path to the `tsserver.js` file or the typescript lib directory.
 For example: `/Users/me/typescript/lib/tsserver.js`.
 Note: The path should point at the `[...]/typescript/lib/tssserver.js` file or the `[...]/typescript/lib/` directory and not the shell script (`[...]/node_modules/.bin/tsserver`) but for backward-compatibility reasons, the server will try to do the right thing even when passed a path to the shell script. **Default**: `undefined`

+**fallbackPath** [string] The path to the `tsserver.js` file or the typescript lib directory to use when `tsserver.path` is unspecified/invalid and the `tsserver` isn't available via the current workspace.
+For example: `/Users/me/typescript/lib/tsserver.js`.
+Note: The path should point at the `[...]/typescript/lib/tssserver.js` file or the `[...]/typescript/lib/` directory and not the shell script (`[...]/node_modules/.bin/tsserver`) but for backward-compatibility reasons, the server will try to do the right thing even when passed a path to the shell script. **Default**: `undefined`

 **trace** [string] The verbosity of logging of the tsserver communication.
 Delivered through the LSP messages and not related to file logging.
 Allowed values are: `'off'`, `'messages'`, `'verbose'`. **Default**: `'off'`

 **useSyntaxServer** [string] Whether a dedicated server is launched to more quickly handle syntax related operations, such as computing diagnostics or code folding. **Default**: `'auto'`.
 Allowed values: